 What is the cost of making a Will in Spain?
-For a foreign citizen with assets in Spain, a Will in Spain saves problems when distributing those assets.
+For a foreign citizen with Spanish assets, a Will in Spain saves issues distributing those assets.

 Making a Will assures us that our wishes will be fulfilled once we are gone.
 It also avoids confusion and makes the division and distribution of your inheritance simpler and more economical.